matomo-org/developer-documentation/docs/generated/master/Piwik/DataAccess/LogAggregator.md

 <a name="getSelectsFromRangedColumn" id="getSelectsFromRangedColumn"></a>
 ### `getSelectsFromRangedColumn()`

-Creates and returns an array of SQL SELECT expressions that will count the number of rows for which a specific column falls within specific ranges.
+Creates and returns an array of SQL `SELECT` expressions that will each count how many rows have a column whose value is within a certain range.

-The SELECT expressions will count the number of column values that are within each range.

 **Note:** The result of this function is meant for use in the `$additionalSelects` parameter in one of the query... methods (for example [queryVisitsByDimension()](/api-reference/Piwik/DataAccess/LogAggregator#queryvisitsbydimension)).